 The name Gildersal came to England with the ancestors of the Gildersal family in the Norman Conquest of 1066.
 The Gildersal family lived in the place called Gomersal in Western Yorkshire, which derived its name from the Old English personal name Gudmoer and the Old English word halh.
 The name Gudmoer was composed of the elements gud, which means battle, and moer, which means fame.
 The word halh means nook or recess.
 This name was therefore formed under the Old English naming system, which gradually dissolved after the Norman Conquest.
 At this time, Old English names became less common and were replaced by popular continental European names.
 The surnames in England that were found shortly after the Norman Conquest were usually of Norman French rather than native English origins.

 Early Origins of the Gildersal family

-Another 47 words (3 lines of text) are included under the topic Early Gildersal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gildersal research.
+Another 24 words (2 lines of text) are included under the topic Early Gildersal History in all our PDF Extended History products and printed products wherever possible.

 Gildersal Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Gildersal are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Gildersal include Gomersal, Gomersall, Gommersal, Gommersall, Gomershall and many more.

 Early Notables of the Gildersal family (pre 1700)